celo-org/docs/docs/developer-resources/start.md

 ---
-title: Start
+title: Build on Celo
+description: List of examples and guides to help you start building on Celo.
 slug: /developer-guide/start
 ---

+# Build on Celo

-The following examples and guides will help you start building on Celo.
+List of examples and guides to help you start building on Celo.

 ## Interacting with Smart Contracts and Celo Networks